mspatell/scanBcards/README.md

-Folder: Capabilitites (backend)
-Folder: Website (frontend)

-To run Frontend:
+# ScanBcards

+# Description
+This project used NER technology to extract text from object such as images.
+We extensively used aws services to store and manage data.

+## Overview
+This project consists of a frontend and backend, organized into separate directories.
+The frontend is built using React, and the backend is powered by AWS Chalice.

+## Project Structure
+- **Website**: Contains the frontend code.
+- **Capabilities**: Contains the backend code.

+## Prerequisites
+- Node.js and npm
+- Python and pip
+- AWS CLI configured on your local machine

+## Setup Instructions

+### Frontend (Website)
-cd Website
+- cd Website
-npm i
+- npm i
-npm start
+- npm start

-To run backend:
+### Backend (Capabilities)
+- cd Capabilities
-[configure aws cli on your local- follow official documentation] cd Capabilities pip install -r requirements.txt chalice local
+- pip install -r requirements.txt
+- chalice local